SamuelLerman/image_similarity_flutter/README.md

 ```

 #### Last step
-Type in the terminal window. the following command to lauchn the Flask server at the address http://localhost:5000 on your machine:
+Type in the terminal window. the following command to launch the Flask server at the address http://localhost:5000 on your machine:
 ```console
 $ python api.py
 ```